 Stopping for lunch at a restaurant?
 Charge the battery.
 Hitting the sack?
 Charge the battery.
 Get in the habit of plugging in whenever possible as well as asking permission from management if you can or not.

 A fully-charged bike battery should last around 3-4 hours and work for around 25-50 miles, depending of course on how you use the bike and charge the battery.
-For tips on making the battery last longer, read our article here.

 When you’re going to be camping, double-check to see if there is some sort of public charging area.
 An oft-overlooked spot is also the camp bathrooms!